Snail Mail (musician): Career

-Snail Mail released her second album, Valentine, on November 5, 2021.
+Snail Mail released her second studio album, Valentine, on November 5, 2021.
 The album received widespread critical acclaim and appeared on multiple 2021 year-end lists.
 Regarding Valentine, Jordan stated: "Making this album has been the greatest challenge of my life thus far.
 I put my entire heart and soul into every last detail."

 Her original set of US and UK tour dates were also set to begin in November 2021, but Jordan called off the tour shortly before it began due to her finding massive polyps in her vocal cords that needed to be operated on to prevent permanent damage to her voice.

-In November 2022, Jordan announced through Variety that she would bring a hometown festival to Baltimore in early 2023 called "Snail Mail's Valentine Fest."
-The five-night run of shows will take place at the city's Ottobar venue, with a lineup of special guests that Jordan curated herself, and she told Variety that there are "some fucking insane bands on there."
+In November 2022, Jordan announced through Variety that she would bring a hometown festival to Baltimore in early 2023 called "Snail Mail's Valentine Fest".
+The five-night run of shows will take place at the city's The Ottobar venue, with a lineup of special guests that Jordan curated herself, and she told Variety that there are "some fucking insane bands on there."

+Snail Mail was part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.

+In September 2023, Snail Mail announced a new EP Valentine (Demos), a collection of four previously unreleased demo tracks that were recorded in the process of making the Valentine album.
+The announcement was accompanied by the release of Easy Thing, one of the four tracks from the EP.
+The full EP was released on November 3, 2023.

+Jordan ventured into acting in 2024, appearing in a small role in the psychological horror drama film I Saw the TV Glow as Tara, one of the protagonists of TV show The Pink Opaque.
+She also contributed a cover of the Smashing Pumpkins song "Tonight, Tonight" to the movie's soundtrack.